Supporting Mental Health Within the Autism Community

 Care for the caregiver.

-Therapists, in addition to taking care of yourself and your patients, check on your kiddos’ parents, as well.
+Clinicians, in addition to taking care of yourself and your patients, check on your kiddos’ parents and guardians, as well.
 Their child is the focus of their life and parenting a child with autism or another developmental disorder carries its own challenges.
 Be there for them and support them through any burnout they may be experiencing.

 Like parents, monitoring the mental health of brothers and sisters is crucial.
 Make sure they know they are just as important as their siblings.
 Schedule one-on-one time with them to highlight their strengths and care for their needs.